Jim-Walk/Software-Development-Assessment/README.md

 # Software-Development-Assessment
-Repo for Software Deve course University of Edinburgh 2018
+Repo for Software Development course University of Edinburgh 2018